Whatsapp Icon

 • Lifestyle Changes: Quit smoking and limit alcohol consumption.
 Both smoking and excessive alcohol use can adversely affect your health and increase the risk of cancer recurrence.

 • Mental Health Support: Don't neglect your mental health.
-Consider seeking support from a counselor or support group to manage stress, anxiety, or depression that may accompany remission.
+Consider seeking support from a counsellor or support group to manage stress, anxiety, or depression that may accompany remission.

 • Sun Protection: Protect your skin from the sun.
 Some treatments for NHL can make your skin more sensitive to sunlight, increasing the risk of skin cancer.
 Use sunscreen and wear protective clothing when outdoors.